Latent Timer

 My

-only has size of 40 bytes to get all the jobs done, whileFTimerDta
+FTimerLatentAction_Delayonly has size of 40 bytes to get all the jobs done, whileFTimerDtahas the size of 128, 3.2x bigger! -

-alternative for pausing timer for one frame pause:Rem::Latent::SetTimerPausedOneFrame
+fire and forgetalternative for pausing timer for one frame pause:Rem::Latent::SetTimerPausedOneFrame -

 Familiar APIs: